marchoeppner/nf-template/docs/developer.md

 ## Config files

-Some aspects of this code base is controlled by config files.
+Some aspects of this code base are controlled by config files.
 These are:

 /nextflow.config -  this sets some of the command line options and default values